TABLE OF CONTENTS

 There are 3 basic content structures useful for eLearning subscription merchant businesses.
 And according to the specific needs of subscribers, they can often overlap.

 First, is the All-in-One model.
 Access to content is all supplied behind a paywall, so as soon as a consumer signs up, they have access to it all.
 To prevent losing subscribers constant updates to available content are required.

 Second is creating Guided Courses.
 This might be the most common method in the merchant subscription eLearning space because it requires that subscribers stay active for longer periods of time.
 Step-by-step instruction through prearranged segments is structured like in-person courses which are perfect for building on educational concepts.

 And third, is a Fixed Term model.
 In this standard content is available for a set amount of time and is specifically targeted for learning objectives.
 It is great for short programs on a schedule or in B2B sales.

 Subscriptions are Considered High Risk

-Reasons that these businesses are tagged high risk, or hard-to-place, is due to chargebacks, possible fraud, low credit history, high volume sales, or no card processing history.
+Reasons that these businesses are tagged high risk, or hard-to-place, are due to chargebacks, possible fraud, low credit history, high volume sales, or no card processing history.
 Threats like these make banks nervous to support continuity subscription merchants.
 Not every business will fall victim to these risks and banks understand that there is a high possibility for financial success, and so will approve merchant accounts with more strict procedures.

 Secure a Merchant Account for Subscription

 Chargeback protection and flexible underwriting suggest that they have the right hard-to-place framework.

 2. Do they have experience with subscription-style accounts?